Is Internet of Things going to replace SCADA systems?

 Scada vs IoT – The comparative analysis

 In the end, both SCADA and IoT involve sensors and data acquisition.
 Although they do differ in many aspects, they both share the one common goal.
 The optimization of use and, eventually, better control over some devices or a process.
-The whole idea of a smart grid leads to SCADA and IoT integration.
+The whole idea of a smart grid leads to IoT and SCADA integration.
 As SCADA is not a full control system, rather a computer system that gathers and analyses real-time data, it is useful in monitoring and controlling a plant or industrial equipment.
 It will gather information about a mishap, transfer it back to a central site and alert the home station.
 It will then carry out any n

 The Internet of Things is made up of a network of physical devices connected via electronic embedding, software setups, sensor-actuators and network connectivity which all act together for the objects to connect and exchange data.
 IoT allows objects to be sensed or controlled remotely across different networking infrastructures.
 Therefore, it creates opportunities for more direct integration of the physical world into computer-based systems.
 This results in improved efficiency, accuracy and economic benefit and also cuts down on human intervention.